grnet/snf-image-creator/docs/usage.rst

 Para-virtualized drivers
 ------------------------

-*~Okeanos* uses the *VirtIO* framework.
+Most synnefo deployments uses the *VirtIO* framework.
 The disk I/O controller and the Ethernet cards on the VM instances are para-virtualized and need special *VirtIO* drivers.
 Those drivers are included in the Linux Kernel mainline since version 2.6.25 and are shipped with all the popular Linux distributions.
 The problem is that if the driver for the para-virtualized disk I/O controller is built as module, it needs to be preloaded using an initial ramdisk, otherwise the VM won't be able to boot.

 Many popular Linux distributions, like Ubuntu and Debian, will automatically create a generic initial ramdisk file that contains many different modules,